exploring self-realization, sacred personhood, and full humanity

 the fear of death is an expression of the self-preservation instinct

 It's an "argument from biology and ...
 I don't see how it can be left out of the discussion.
 Animals in order to survive have had to be protected by fear-responses...
 They had to see the real relationship of their limited powers to the dangerous world in which they were immersed.
 As the human infant is in an even more exposed and helpless situation, it is foolish to assume that the fear-response of animals would have disappeared in such a weak and highly sensitive species."

-Fear is the apprehension of losing something, thereby becoming diminished, to “be” less.
+fear is the apprehension of losing something, to be diminished, to become less

 an excerpt from Eckhart Tolle's book, "Stillness Speaks":

 Most people’s lives are run by desire and fear.

 Desire is the need to add something to yourself in order to be yourself more fully.

 All fear is the fear of losing something and thereby become diminished and “be” less.

 These two movements obscure the fact that “being” cannot be given or taken away.
 “Being” in its fullness is already within you.
 Now.